12 NOV 2018

 Mim is the second offspring of Richmond and Damien and is named after Madam Mim from The Sword in the Stone.
 I though he was a she for long enough to give him a name, and changed it to Mad Mim later.
 He had an extremely difficult hatch and was sick the first couple of months.
 I wasn't sure if he would survive, but he's been thriving so far.
 He is much smaller than his sisters and they usually do a good job of keeping him close to them.
 Although, he is starting to become a troublemaker like his twin, Fin, as they get older.

-Jareth is the White Polish rooster that snuck into the order of hens we received.
+Beeker is the White Polish rooster that snuck into the order of hens we received.
 It took a very long time for him to start acting like a rooster, and still acts like one of the hens sometimes.
-He is named after David Bowie's character in the movie Labyrinth and is the exact opposite of that character in personality.
-He is very timid and goofy.
+He was named after David Bowie's character in the movie Labyrinth, but because he's the exact opposite of that character in personality and is very timid and goofy, he got named Beeker after the muppet of the same name.

 I mostly do illustrations.
 Since having gone back to college, I've also gotten into book making, pottery, and sculpture.
 I tend to lean more towards fictional subject matter more than I do towards non-fictional.